Working with Agencies

 Your child will have a caseworker (who may be called a case manager or social worker, depending on the agency).
 It is important for your child and for you to know and work with the caseworker.
 Agencies should provide opportunity for you to to meet the caseworker and discuss your child’s wellbeing.
 You have important information to help them care for your child properly and they also need to share information with you.

-Agencies must by law provide parents with information about the progress of your child in care and the placement, if it is assessed as safe.
+Agencies must by law provide parents with information about the progress of your child in care and the placement.
 For example:

 How they are doing at school or child care, e.g., sending you school reports.